eddiegutman/boiler-control/README.md

 > Only one operation LED (and thus one boiler power channel) is active at any given time, ensuring exclusive use and proper electricity tracking.

+## Remote control

+Includes remote control with Serial, which can be used with [RoboRemo](https://roboremo.app/) for example via Bluetooth (RFCOMM).

+Key features:
+- View the current operating LED.
+- Turn on/off the master switch.
+- Control the operation duration.

 ## Use Case

 Perfect for apartments or shared spaces where: